 Understanding the Link Between Stress & Burnout

-Have you ever felt like you just can't take anymore - that if one more thing happens you will completely loose it?
+Have you ever felt like you just can't take anymore , you've reached your limit mentally, physically and emotionally - that if one more thing happens you will completely lose it?
 In today’s fast-paced world, stress has unfortunately become an unavoidable part of life.
 However, when stress goes unchecked, it can lead to burnout – a state of physical, mental, and emotional exhaustion that can feel utterly overwhelming.
-As someone who has personally experienced the long-term effects of extreme stress, I understand how detrimental burnout can be, so it important to support your nervous system before you reach burnout.
+As someone who has personally experienced the long-term effects of extreme stress, I understand how detrimental burnout can be, and the long hard road back to recovery, so it important to support your nervous system before you reach burnout.

 But what exactly causes burnout, and how does stress play a role in it?